Mesquite-Mocap/about.mesquite.cc/README.md

 ### *Affordable Hardware:*

 Our system uses low-cost, easily accessible hardware components such as MPU9250, BNO08X, and a dual-core ESP32.
+This allows access for groups previously unable to afford MoCap devices.

 ### *Real-Time Visualization:*

-The Node.js server processes the IMU data using the Mahony AHRS algorithm to derive rotations, which are then mapped onto a 3D human skeleton visualized in a Three.js scene.
+The Node.js server processes the IMU data using the Mahony AHRS algorithm to derive rotations, which are then mapped onto a 3D human skeleton visualized in a [web application](https://mesquite.cc/) employing the use of Three.js.

 ### *High Capture Rate:*

-Our system can achieve up to 45 frames per second, providing smooth motion tracking.
+Our system can achieve up to 45 frames per second, providing smooth motion tracking ensuring accuracy of the produced movements & recordings.

 ### *Future Enhancement Plans:*

-We aim to further enhance the frame rate and incorporate Bluetooth as a data transfer protocol.
-We also plan to develop a Recurrent Neural Network (RNN) for real-time positional tracking.
+We aim to further enhance the frame rate and incorporate Bluetooth through a data transfer protocol.
+We also plan to develop a Recurrent Neural Network (RNN) for improved real-time positional tracking.

 ### *Biovision Hierarchy (BVH) Recorder:*